-The Great Bank Hoax – The Fur
+The Great Bank Hoax – The Only Fur

 Though, at a certain point, even he catches the clue train.
-Right about the time Patricia and her big silver fox fur coat are on top of him, then underneath him, and in generally very close proximity.
+Right about the time, Patricia and her big silver fox fur coat are on top of him, then underneath him, and in generally very close proximity.

-As we enjoy a close up of a rejected Constance Forslund laying on the floor in her fur, now would probably be an appropriate time to point out the movie is a family friendly PG comedy.
-So, get your dirty minds out of the gutter, nothing actually happens.
+As we enjoy a close-up of a rejected Constance Forslund laying on the floor in her fur, now would probably be an appropriate time to point out the movie is a family-friendly PG comedy.
+So, get your dirty minds out of the gutter; nothing actually happens.

 Mostly because Richard can’t give Patricia the loan she wants, he feels it would be wrong to take advantage.
 Patricia shows up at the bank the next day, searching for someone to give her a loan, and she ends up with Jack Stutz (Burgess Meredith).

 Patricia arrives working not only the full-length silver fox coat but also a cigarette holder.

 Sadly, the director of photography for the second sequence kind of let everyone down.
 Outside of a beautiful intro shot, as she enters the bank and the camera pans up from her heels over the fur to her face, the rest of the sequence doesn’t showcase the fur or the holder very well.